teresko/routing/README.md

 ],
 ```

-In this example you see a notation with three defined tokens, where `:name` token is optional.
-There also are two custom conditions defines, assigned to tokens `:name` and `:iteration`.
+In this example, a notation has three defined tokens.
+The token `:name` token is optional.
+Additionally, both `:name` and `:iteration` have required conditions.

 ####Defaults

-When URI pattern has optional parts, you inevitably will have some requests where those parts were missing.
-In which case by default the `Fracture\Request` will return `null`, when trying to retrieve that parameter.
-But this behavior is not always the most useful.
+When a URI pattern has optional parts, some requests will match where those parts were missing.
+In this case, by default, `Fracture\Request` will return `null` when trying to retrieve that parameter.

-If you want for optional URI part to have defined fallback values, which are used, when fragment was absent.
-That can be done by appending the definition of a route:
+To override `null` and specify default values, a `defaults` array can be provided in the route definition:

 ```
 'notation' => ':project/[:name]',